September 1st, 2020 | Should You Consider Working As a Career Advisor?

 However, in career advisory, there are also lots of people who just smell “easy money” in it.
 Yes, people feel lost in the job market these days.
 So, why not read and compile twenty books you’ve read about this topic?
 And then, tell people that they are unique like snowflakes?
 That all they need is just to “follow their passion”?
 And then cash them for it?

 As a consequence, there are tons of these shady “career advisors” out there.
-They take the shortest route to make people feel better for a while by repeating cliche statements about careers, and telling their clients what they want to hear.
-Or, they produce ton of content through YouTube channels and podcasts, and create a lot of buzz around it.
+They take the shortest route to make people feel better for a while by repeating cliche statements about careers and telling their clients what they want to hear.
+Or, they produce tons of content through YouTube channels and podcasts and create a lot of buzz around it.

 Yet, when you listen to this content, you can’t get over the impression that they are not interested in others as much as in promoting themselves.
 If you talk to other people on a camera, it’s good to have a bit of the “Oprah factor” — some personality and empathy for others.

 Yet many people who do this, don’t even have these qualities.
-Instead, they produce fry material that lacks deep insights, added value, valuable information, or sense of humor.
+Instead, they produce fry material that lacks deep insights, added value, valuable information, or a sense of humour.
 It contains large amounts of pseudo-language instead.
-Namely, thousands of empty phrases such as “I’m so happy to contribute…,“ “Thank you so much for sharing,“ “I feel for you,“ etc. It’s so hard to get your message across on top of all this noise!
+Namely, thousands of empty phrases such as “I’m so happy to contribute,“ “Thank you so much for sharing,“ “I feel for you,“ etc. It’s so hard to get your message across on top of all this noise!

 The barriers to entry are indeed very low in this area.
 Basically, you don’t need any license or university diploma to start working as a career advisor.
 Furthermore, there is the “first-mover advantage.”